connorpawar/under-construction/README.md

-This is a my template for a site under construction.
+This is my template for a site under construction.